sussdorff/Verbi/README.md

 ```shell
    pip install -r requirements.txt
 ```

+   Note for macOS users: The installation process will attempt to install PortAudio using Homebrew.
+Make sure you have Homebrew installed on your system.
+If you encounter any issues, you may need to install PortAudio manually using `brew install portaudio`.

 4. 🛠️ **Set up the environment variables**

 Create a  `.env` file in the root directory and add your API keys: